witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Once I figured out that the shortcut ```cmd``` + ```tab``` did, in fact, cycle through programs, albeit differently from OS X, I rearranged my dock to prioritize my dev tools for a faster workflow.
 The Mac ```cmd``` key and the Windows ```window``` key are known in Linux as the ```super``` key.
 The shortcut ```super``` + ```tab``` will cycle through programs in the dock - to keep your fingers on the keyboard, where they rock.

-To edit the order of programs in the dock, click and hold on an item in the dock to enable drag-and-drop and move it to the desired dock position.
+To edit the order of programs in the dock, click and hold on an icon to enable drag-and-drop and move it to the desired dock position.
 I set up my dock based on my priorities being a browser, text editor, shell and files.

 ##### From the Top
 - Search - a seemingly immovable object